celestial-d/DatasetRevise/README.md

 # DatasetRevise
-This is a simple python script that trasfers data based on an [survey](https://www.kaggle.com/jmainland/national-geographic-smell-survey) for further data analysis.
+This is a simple python script that analyze data based on an [survey](https://www.kaggle.com/jmainland/national-geographic-smell-survey).